Crews rescue man stuck in underground storm pipe for 2 days

 "Somehow people passing by on a walking path some distance away from the stormwater system managed to hear his cries for help.
 That's fairly miraculous because it was pretty windy out there," Hill said.

-The risky rescue operation involved four firefighters and rescue crew entering the underground space near Buchanan Road in Antioch from two directions.
-The rescuers had to clear, tree branches, garbage and other debris to reach the man, Hill said.

-The man was responsive and communicated with rescue personnel the entire time.
+Hill said the high-risk rescue operation involved four firefighters with their own air supply entering the underground space from one direction while other rescuers dug a second access from the opposite side.
+They had to clear tree branches, garbage and other debris to reach the man, who was able to communicate with authorities the entire time.